andreivcodes/andreiv.dev/content/projects/senate.md

 draft: false
 ---

-Senate is an infrastructure tool made for governance teams and delegates which aims to help you never forget to vote on a proposal ever again.
+Senate is a web3 infrastructure tool made for governance teams and delegates which aims to help you never forget to vote on a proposal ever again.

 It does so by giving you access to a dashboard which includes all the new proposals of the DAOs you follow.